tonythetaylor/TemplateApp/README.md

 # TemplateApp
-A basic tamplate app made iwth react native
+A basic tamplate app made with react native